Max Born: Goettingen

 Up until this time, matrices were seldom used by physicists; they were considered to belong to the realm of pure mathematics.
 Gustav Mie had used them in a paper on electrodynamics in 1912, and Born had used them in his work on the lattices theory of crystals in 1921.
 While matrices were used in these cases, the algebra of matrices with their multiplication did not enter the picture as they did in the matrix formulation of quantum mechanics.
-With the help of his assistant and former student Pascual Jordan, Born began immediately to make a transcription and extension, and they submitted their results for publication; the paper was received for publication just 60 days after Heisenberg's paper.
+With the help of his assistant and former student Pascual Jordan, he began immediately to make a transcription and extension, and they submitted their results for publication; the paper was received for publication just 60 days after Heisenberg's paper.
 A follow-on paper was submitted for publication before the end of the year by all three authors.
 The result was a surprising formulation:

 where p and q were matrices for location and momentum, and I is the identity matrix.
-Note that the left hand side of the equation is not zero because matrix multiplication is not commutative.
+The left hand side of the equation is not zero because matrix multiplication is not commutative.
 This formulation was entirely attributable to Born, who also established that all the elements not on the diagonal of the matrix were zero.
 Born considered that his paper with Jordan contained "the most important principles of quantum mechanics including its extension to electrodynamics."
 The paper put Heisenberg's approach on a solid mathematical basis.

 Born was surprised to discover that Paul Dirac had been thinking along the same lines as Heisenberg.
 Soon, Wolfgang Pauli used the matrix method to calculate the energy values of the hydrogen atom and found that they agreed with the Bohr model.
 Another important contribution was made by Erwin Schrödinger, who looked at the problem using wave mechanics.
 This had a great deal of appeal to many at the time, as it offered the possibility of returning to deterministic classical physics.
-Born would have none of this, as it ran counter to facts determined by experiment.
+He would have none of this, as it ran counter to facts determined by experiment.
 He formulated the now-standard interpretation of the probability density function for ψ*ψ in the Schrödinger equation, which he published in July 1926.